stuartd/keymapper/README.md

 Support: [mailto:keymappersupport@gmail.com](mailto:keymappersupport@gmail.com)

-#### Per-User Scancode Mappings [From 2008, Windows 7 was released in 2009]
+### Per-User Scancode Mappings [From 2008, Windows 7 was released in 2009]

-One thing that distinguishes [The old version of!]
+One thing that distinguishes [the old version of!]
 Key Mapper from other scancode mapping programs is that it lets you map or disable keys on a per-user basis: when Microsoft [originally implemented scancode mappings in Windows 2000](http://www.microsoft.com/whdc/archive/w2kscan-map.mspx), they stated in the "disadvantages" section:

 > The mappings stored in the registry work at system level and apply to all users.
 These mappings cannot be set to work differently depending on the current user.